MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 ### Adding a custom color

-Teams meetings can support an organization's primary or secondary brand color in the meeting experience.
+Teams meetings supports an organization's primary or secondary brand color in the meeting experience.
 Admins can enter the hex code value of your organization's brand color, which will appear on key surfaces of the meeting experience.

 > [!NOTE]
 > The final color generated may not match your brand color.
 This is to support Microsoft accessibility standards.